 - A Cayenne Pepper Mix.
 In a spray bottle, combine 2 tablespoons of garlic powder, 2 tablespoons of cayenne pepper and a couple drops of dish detergent with 20 ounces of warm water to make a cayenne pepper mix.
 Put it out in the sun for the day, then spray it on the leaves of your vegetables.
 The pungent odor of this mixture is repellent to rabbits.

 - An Alert Dog.
 Sometimes the presence of a dog around a vegetable garden can deter animals from approaching the area.
 A barking dog is likely to scare off deer, raccoons, and rabbits.
-Prop open the door of your garden shed and put a bowl of water inside, so your dog has a cool place to get out of the sun on hot days.
+Prop open the door of your metal storage building and put a bowl of water inside, so your dog has a cool place to get out of the sun on hot days.

 - Aluminum Pie Pans.
 Put some aluminum pie pans aside after using the crust in a recipe.
 Put four wooden stakes in the ground around your garden and hang a piece of string between them.
 Next, punch a small hole in the rim of each pie pan and hang them close together on the string.
 The noise of the pans bumping up against one another can be a deterrent to animals.